craftworkgames/craftworkgames.github.io/docs/features/entities/entities.md

 :::

 ## Entities

+## Overview of the Lifecycle of an Entity

+1. Creation: `CreateEntity` creates an entity and how it does it by using the internal pooling and queues them
+1. Activation: The following world update queued entities get activated and then the systems receive the entity added event.
+1. Modification: changes through `Attach`, `Detach`, and component mapper methods trigger `EntityChanged`
+1. Destruction: `DestroyEntity` queues it for removal
+1. Cleanup: During the next world update the entity is removed triggering the `EntityRemoved` event and returned to the pool.

 ### Creating entities

 Usually when you create an entity you'll want to attach some components to it immediately.
 This is not required though, as components can be added and removed anytime by systems.